SMerrony/aghast/docs/Daikin.md

 The Daikin Integration provides facilities to control and monitor certain popular Daikin HVAC units.

 ### Supported Devices
-Note the the Integration does not *directly* support particular HVAC units, rather it communicates with the network adapters that may be built-in, or added-to, various 'inverters'.
+Note the the Integration does not *directly* support specific HVAC units, rather it communicates with the network adapters that may be built-in, or added-to, various 'inverters'.

 * BRP069B41 - the Integration has been extensively tested with the BRP069B41 adapters.
 We would expect all of the BRP069B41/2/3/4/5 adapters to work.